looker/hackernews/01_intro.md

 ##  Finding Top Posters about a Particular Subject.

+Filtering data, to a smaller set can help us find trends about a particular subject.

-We can go back to our original "top poster" and find do some research about who posts the most about say 'Facebook'.
-I've added row totals, so we can know the total number of posts, both 7 and above and not.
+We can go back to our original "top poster" query and find do some research about who posts contain the word 'Facebook'.
+We'll see a different set of people.

 Notice that the top poster **ssclanfani** has had 122 posts with 'Facebook' in the title and 65 of them have a score 7 or higher (about 50%).